Find & Fix 404 Errors On Your Website

 Finding Every 404 Not-Found Error

-The first step in finding 404 errors is to determine what tools you will use.
+The first step to fixing the error in finding 404 errors is to determine what tools you will use.
 There are a lot of choices, but before the specific tools, let’s talk about what expectations we should have from those tools, including the overall requirements and the specific types of data these tools should provide.

 Requirements for Error Monitoring Tools